` Columbia BID Project

 Students Scoring Proficient or Advanced in English Language Arts MAP: Grade 3

 Percentage of students in Grade 3 who scored proficient of above on the Language Arts section of the MAP test.
 Data is available at the school district level.
-Note there is no data for the 2019-2020 academic year due to the COVI-19 pandemic.
+Note there is no data for the 2019-2020 academic year due to the COVID-19 pandemic.

 Bolded values indicate margins of error, hover over them to view in detail.